What should I do if I have been sexually assaulted?

-- Friends and family can offer support by listening to you, keeping you company, walking to class with you, or going with you to appointments.
+Friends and family can offer support by listening to you, keeping you company, walking to class or school with you, or going with you to appointments.

-- Campus health centers can provide health services and help you find additional health resources including counseling.
+Campus health centers, school nurses and counselors, and local clinics can provide health services and help you find additional health resources including counseling.

-- If you are concerned about confidentiality ask the person you want to talk to first about his/her obligation to disclose information you share (e.g., filing a report).
-Click here for more information.
+- If you are concerned about confidentiality: Ask the person you want to talk to first about his/her obligation to disclose information you share (e.g., are they required to file a report?).
+See this link more information.

-- Local rape crisis center staff are experienced with how to help you.
-They can help you make choices about reporting an assault, joining a support group or finding a counselor.
+Local rape crisis center staff members are experienced and can help you navigate the process.
+They can help you make choices about reporting an assault, joining a support group, or finding a counselor.